omariio1000/CS314/README.md

 **Change  password**

 Change provider password.
 Allows provider to view it before defciding whether or not to change it.

-### Default Passwords
-All newly created providers have default password of "password".
-These can be changed by an admin or a provider.

 ## File Formatting
 Files are created by the program automatically, but in case of fixing corrupted files, the format is provided here.